 Each student is required to complete a clinical practicum.
 The practicum (NURS 542, 552, 562, 572) is taken over four semesters.
 Students are expected to obtain a practitioner(s) who will serve as preceptor(s) for the clinical practicum in the FNP program.
-The preceptor must be a certified registered nurse practitioner or a licensed physician in family or adult primary health care.
+The preceptor must be a certified registered nurse practitioner, certified nurse midwife or a licensed physician.
 Additional clinical preceptorships may be arranged to meet the needs of the individual student.
-Each credit of clinical equals eight hours per week so that total clinical practicum time is 840 hours for the FNP program.
+Each credit of clinical equals 125 clock hours per semester so that total clinical practicum time is 875 hours for the FNP program.